shenwei356/seqkit/doc/docs/usage.md

   -s, --by-seq                 match by sequence
   -h, --help                   help for common
   -i, --ignore-case            ignore case
-  -P, --only-positive-strand   only considering positive strand when comparing by sequence
+  -P, --only-positive-strand   only considering the positive strand when comparing by sequence

 ```